 Best Things to do on the Mornington Peninsula with Kids

 Planning to visit the Mornington Peninsula with kids?
 There are plenty of family friendly activities on the Mornington Peninsula that you will be spoiled with choice.
-Find below some of our favourite Mornington Peninsula activities and things to see and do for the whole family.
+Whether you are heading down for a day trip or even a weekend getaway from Melbourne, find below some of our favourite Mornington Peninsula activities and things to see and do for the whole family.

 Mornington Peninsula with Kids